-Cannabidiol or CBD is a naturally occurring compound found in the cannabis plant.
-CBD is typically extracted from hemp, which is Cannabis sativa without the psychoactive compound tetrahydrocannabinol (THC).
+Cannabidiol or Hemp is a naturally occurring compound found in the cannabis plant.
+Hemp is typically extracted from hemp, which is Cannabis sativa without the psychoactive compound tetrahydrocannabinol (THC).
 THC is famous for producing the distinct high associated with smoking or consuming marijuana.
 However, cannabidiol doesn’t share THC’s psychoactivity, providing pain relief without intoxication.
 This is very appealing to those suffering from pain who cannot afford to be high or impaired, whether at work, around people, or just driving into town to complete errands.

-CBD is exploding in popularity for a variety of reasons.
+Hemp is exploding in popularity for a variety of reasons.
 For one, people are seeking alternatives to traditional pain medication like highly addicting opioids during the midst of a devastating opioid crisis.
 There’s a huge demand for safe treatments for pain symptoms as even non-addicting nonsteroidal anti-inflammatory drugs (NSAIDs) come with various side effects when used in high doses and for long periods.
-CBD is also showing promise for treating pain disorders, diseases causing inflammation, and even cancer along with various other medical and psychiatric conditions.
+Hemp is also showing promise for treating pain disorders, diseases causing inflammation, and even cancer along with various other medical and psychiatric conditions.

 The 2018 Farm Bill federally legalized the sale and growing of hemp cannabis and its extracts.
 Hemp refers to cannabis Sativa grown without the psychoactive compound THC.
-This distinction is important because CBD products must contain no more than 0.3 percent THC to be considered legal.
+This distinction is important because Hemp products must contain no more than 0.3 percent THC to be considered legal.
 If a hemp plant produces more than 0.3 percent THC, then it’s instead considered as marijuana.
 Marijuana remains a schedule 1 substance by the Drug Enforcement Agency (DEA), making it illegal to grow, buy, sell, or possess.
 However, several states have passed legislation legalizing both recreational and medicinal use of cannabis even when the federal government prohibits cannabis.
-Always check your state and local laws to ensure you can legally purchase and possess CBD products derived from hemp.
+Always check your state and local laws to ensure you can legally purchase and possess Hemp products derived from hemp.

 Also, the 2018 Farm Bill federally legalized the growing and sale of hemp and its extracts.
 Hemp is a type of cannabis Sativa that does not contain the psychoactive compound THC.
-This is important because hemp and CBD products derived from hemp are only legal if they contain less than 0.3 percent THC.
-If a hemp plant or hemp-derived CBD product contains more than 0.3 percent THC, then it’s classified as marijuana.
+This is important because hemp and Hemp products derived from hemp are only legal if they contain less than 0.3 percent THC.
+If a hemp plant or hemp-derived Hemp product contains more than 0.3 percent THC, then it’s classified as marijuana.
 Marijuana is still a schedule 1 drug, according to the Drug Enforcement Agency (DEA), making it federally illegal to buy, sell, or possess.
 However, several states have legalized both medical and recreational use of cannabis even while the federal government fails to recognize cannabis’s medicinal uses.
-Make sure to check your local state laws regarding CBD as they vary by state.
+Make sure to check your local state laws regarding Hemp as they vary by state.

-Taking CBD By Mouth
+Taking Hemp By Mouth

 There are numerous types of edibles containing cannabidiol from gummy bears to cookies and cakes.
 We recommend buying edibles from dispensaries if you’re in a state that’s legalized recreational cannabis use.
 We say this because some states are already banning cannabidiol from foods and drinks such as Washington State, California, and New York.
-Dispensaries are highly regulated and are exempted from this ban, meaning dispensaries can still sell high-quality CBD edibles.
+Dispensaries are highly regulated and are exempted from this ban, meaning dispensaries can still sell high-quality Hemp edibles.
 If you can’t, make sure your edibles are sourced from high-quality cannabidiol as the market is currently unregulated.

-A popular way to take CBD is by placing drops of a tincture under the tongue (sublingual) and allowing it to sit there for about two minutes.
+A popular way to take Hemp is by placing drops of a tincture under the tongue (sublingual) and allowing it to sit there for about two minutes.
 The pros of this method are that you can feel the effects fairly quickly, usually within 20 minutes.
 This is because the tissue beneath the tongue isn’t well fortified, allowing fast absorption into the bloodstream.
-Also, you can accurately dose CBD with this method because the tinctures almost always come with a dropper.
+Also, you can accurately dose Hemp with this method because the tinctures almost always come with a dropper.
 When trying to find the right dose, simply increase your drops by 1-2 until pain relief is achieved.

-Applying CBD Topicals
+Applying Hemp Topicals

 Another way to take cannabidiol is by applying a topical product directly to the skin.
 These products usually come as creams, salves, or balms.
-This method may be preferred as you can target exactly where CBD is going by applying the product to the shoulders.
+This method may be preferred as you can target exactly where Hemp is going by applying the product to the shoulders.
 However, no studies have confirmed if these products actually get cannabidiol through the skin.
 Also, be aware that these topicals often contain additional ingredients such as fragrances or artificial dyes.
 It’s not uncommon to see things like coconut oil or nut butter added to creams.
 Just make sure the product doesn’t contain something that would give you an allergic reaction.